Meet your Student Academy Board of Directors and learn about leadership volunteer opportunities with the Student Academy and AAPA.

 Prior to PA school, Newton worked as an EMT and later as a clinical research coordinator at Weill Cornell Hospital, in the breast oncology department.
 Driven by an unwavering commitment to addressing systemic disparities and empowering marginalized communities, she stood shoulder to shoulder with NYC Coalition to Dismantle Racism within the Health Care System.
 Through community engagement and advocacy, they provided support and resources by conducting community health zoom panels for the people of Richmond Hill, Queens.

-As the Western Regional Director, Newton is looking forward to fostering an environment of open collaboration, communication, and developing relationships with Student Academy Representatives (SARs).
+As the Director of Student Communications, Newton is looking forward to fostering an environment of open collaboration, communication, and developing relationships with app PA students.
 She also wants to ensure her colleagues feel heard and supported.

 Before moving to Los Angeles, Newton lived in Denver where she was part of a circus troop performing all throughout the western region on apparatuses including hoop, lyra, silk, straps, trapeze, etc. In her free time, she continues her circus training with a local circus troop and can be found hiking, deepening her hot yoga practice, volunteering at her local community garden, and spending time with her friends and loved ones.